Krushna Abhishek

 Abhishek Sharma (born 30 May 1983), known professionally as Krushna Abhishek, is an Indian actor, comedian, and television host.
-He is known for his humorous work in comedy shows on Indian television such as Comedy Circus, Comedy Nights Bachao, The Kapil Sharma Show,The Great Indian Kapil Show and Laughter Chefs – Unlimited Entertainment.

-He gained fame as a comedian after participating in several season of the Comedy Circus show on Sony TV.
-He also participated in dance reality shows, including Nach Baliye 3 (2007) and Jhalak Dikhhla Jaa 4 (2010).
-His dance moves are greatly inspired by his maternal uncle, former leading Bollywood actor Govinda.
+He is known for his humorous work in comedy shows on Indian television such as Comedy Circus, Comedy Nights Bachao, The Kapil Sharma Show, The Great Indian Kapil Show and Laughter Chefs – Unlimited Entertainment.
+He gained fame as a comedian after participating in several seasons of the Comedy Circus show on Sony TV.
+He also appeared in dance reality shows, including Nach Baliye 3 (2007) and Jhalak Dikhhla Jaa 4 (2010).
+His dance moves are inspired by his maternal uncle Govinda.

 He has hosted Entertainment Ke Liye Kuch Bhi Karega, OMG!
-Yeh Mera India, Comedy Nights Bachao, and Comedy Nights Live shows on Sony TV, History TV18, Colors TV respectively.
-He also performs in live stage shows.
+Yeh Mera India, Comedy Nights Bachao, and Comedy Nights Live shows on Sony TV, History TV18, and Colors TV respectively.

 Early life

-Abhishek Sharma was born on 30 May 1983 in Bombay, Maharashtra, India.
-His father was Atmaprakash Sharma and mother Padma Sharma.
-His sister is Arti Singh.
-His ancestral family is from Dhami, a village in Shimla district, Himachal Pradesh.
-Bollywood actor Govinda is his maternal uncle.
-His mother named him after her favourite actor Amitabh Bachchan's son, Abhishek Bachchan.
+Abhishek Sharma was born on 30 May 1983 to Atma Prakash Sharma and Padma Sharma, in Bombay, Maharashtra, India.
+His ancestral roots are in Dhami, a village in Shimla district, Himachal Pradesh.

+He has a sister Arti Singh, an actress.
+Govinda is his maternal uncle, they belong to the Govinda Family of Bollywood.